-An estimate was made of the number of present day cars that would be taken off the road to equal the additional air toxics pollution reductions in LEV II.
-The "car" used for this comparison is based on composite emission factors output from MOBILE5b for year 2002 light-duty vehicles, multiplied by the estimated number of vehicle-miles traveled by a light-duty car in 2020 per the methodology below, and then the chemical speciation profiles listed above.
-This calculation yields an average per-car amount of air toxics emissions.
-The total air toxics reductions under LEV II were then divided by this per-car amount to arrive at the number of cars that would be taken off the road.
+An estimate was made of the number of 2000 model year cars that would be taken off the road to equal the additional air toxics pollution reductions in LEV II over Tier 2.
+The "car" used for this comparison is an average passenger car on the road in 2000 per the emission factors in Cambridge Systematics' analysis.
+The per-mile emission levels were then multiplied by the estimated number of vehicle-miles traveled by a light-duty car in 2020 per the methodology below, and then the chemical speciation profiles listed above, to arrive at a per-car amount of air toxics emissions.
+The total air toxics reductions under LEV II were then divided by this percar amount to arrive at the number of cars that would be taken off the road.